Goschjann/seminar_manil_lmu/README.md

 While the helper files in this repository are written in `python`, you can still implement your models in `R` as long as your code adheres to the input and output data format of this repository.

+If you encounter any issues with this codebase, please do open an issue where you describe your problem in detail.

 # Datasets and Dataset Creation

 We investigate the performance of the different methods on three datasets.